Jose-4625/LAMP-BOX-ECO/workSpace/README.md

   <b>Functionality</b>:<br>
   Defines a minimal PID temperature controller<br>
   Defines an abstraction layer for interacting with ESP32 hardware<br>
   implementation of a Real-Time Controller Object to be an interface between the async webserver and async hardware functionality.
-All data between client and server hardware is called and pushed through the RTController object.
+All data between client and server hardware is called and passed through the RTController object.

   </div>
 }